MLirange/ImageEditor/README.md

 # ImageEditor
 Online Image Editor with HTML/CSS/JS

 Work in progress.
-Currently focused on the UI now that core functionality is in place.
-Further effects, user upload, and saving capabilities to be added soon.
+UI work was put on hold to focus on schoolwork.
+Uses HTML Canvas, CSS filters, and ES6 classes to allow user to alter an image.
+Also contains file upload and saving functionality.

 Live project can be found at: